phantipa/phanagram/README.md

 ---
 Phanagram is a blend of the words Phantipa and anagram.

-Phanagram is a small program capable of finding all the words in a list that have one or more anagrams.

 An anagram is a word or phrase created by rearranging the letters of another word or phrase, using each original letter exactly once.(https://en.wikipedia.org/wiki/Anagram)

+Phanagram is a small program which groups words into anagram sets by sorting their characters and using the sorted representation as a key in a map.

 Note:

-* Not all words has an anagram.
+    [1] Not all words has an anagram.
-* We are only interested in single-word anagrams.
+    [2] We are only interested in single-word anagrams.
-* If the list contains the same word multiple times, it will only appear once in the anagram list.
+    [3] If the list contains the same word multiple times, it will only appear once in the anagram list.
-* This program supports StandardCharsets.UTF_8.
+    [4] This program supports StandardCharsets.UTF_8.

 Technologies
 -